DarrelASandbox/playground-security/README.md

 &nbsp;

-- **Java Session Management = HTTPSESSION**
+- **Java Session Management = HttpSession**
   - Servlet API provides Session management through HttpSession interface.
 We can get session from HttpServletRequest object using following methods.
 HttpSession allows us to set objects as attributes that can be retrieved in future requests.
-    - `HttpSession getSesssion()`
+    - `HttpSession getSession()`
     - `HttpSession getSession(boolean flag)`
-  - When `HttpServletRequest getSession()` does not return an active session, then it creates the new HttpSession object and adds a Cookie to the response object with name JSESSIONID and value as session id.
+  - When `HttpServletRequest getSession()` does not return an active session, then it creates the new HttpSession object and adds a Cookie to the response object with name `JSESSIONID` and value as session id.
   - This cookie is used to identify the HttpSession object in further requests from client.
   - There may be times where the browser has cookies disabled.
   - The application may choose to pass session information in the URL